KasperKnop/WEB1/docs/09-browser-apis.md

 ??? tip "Tips"
     - According to the media query, the menu button is only visible on screens with a maximum width of 640px.
     - The menu button does not respond to button clicks.
 Create a "click" eventlistener for the button.
-    - You can access the collection of class attributes of an element with [the classList property](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList).
+    - Remember that you can access the collection of class attributes of an element with the `classList` property.
     - The styles has rules for `nav` elements with an `active` class attached.
 Toggle the `active` class on the `nav` element when the menu button is clicked.
     - Use `classList.contains` to determine whether to set the menu button's textContent to `✖` or `☰`.
-    - On the [scroll event](https://developer.mozilla.org/en-US/docs/Web/API/Document/scroll_event), remember to set the menu button's textContent to `☰`.
+    - On the `scroll` event, remember to set the menu button's textContent to `☰`.

 === "index.html"
     ```html